syvixor/skills-icons/.github/CONTRIBUTING.md

 - Icons should be placed in the /icons directory.
 Ensure the icon file is named consistently with the naming convention (e.g., iconname.svg).

+### 3. Pull Request Review Process

+Once you submit a pull request, the maintainers will review it and may ask for clarifications or changes.
+Please be responsive to any feedback or requests for changes.

+If the pull request opener does not respond to the maintainer's questions or requested changes within **one week**, the pull request may be closed as **abandoned**.

 ## Code of Conduct

 By contributing to this project, you agree to follow our [Code of Conduct](CODE_OF_CONDUCT.md), which sets expectations for respectful and inclusive communication.